-First of all, it should be noted that special international instruments manv and recommendations by the United Nations and the Council of Europe have established standards for the performance of police bodies and units responsible for the rights and freedoms of citizens.
-For example, according to the Code of Conduct for Law Enforcement Officials approved by General Assembly Resolution 34/169, law enforcement officials must respect and protect human dignity, maintain and uphold the human rights of all persons while performing their duties.
-Law enforcement officials may use force only when it is strictly necessary and to the extent required for the performance of their duty, and they should ensure the full protection of the health of persons in their custody and, in particular, shall take immediate action to secure medical attention whenever required (Banchuk, 2013, pp. 9-11).
+First of all, it should be noted that many special international instruments and recommendations by the United Nations and the Council of Europe, have established standards for the performance of police bodies and units responsible for the rights and freedoms of citizens.
+For example, according to the Code of Conduct for Law Enforcement Officials, approved by General Assembly Resolution 34/169, in the performance of their duties law enforcement officials must respect and protect human dignity, maintain and uphold the human rights of all persons.
+Law enforcement officials may use force only when strictly necessary and to the extent required for the performance of their duty, and they should ensure the full protection of the health of persons in their custody and, in particular, shall take immediate action to secure medical attention whenever required (Banchuk, 2013, pp. 9-11).

-The Basic Principles on the Use of Force and Firearms by Law Enforcement Officials, adopted by the Eighth United Nations Congress on the Prevention of Crime and the Treatment of Offenders on 27 August 1990, state that: these persons, in their relations with persons in custody or detention, shall not use force, except when it is strictly necessary for the maintenance of security and order within the institution, or when personal safety is threatened (Banchuk, 2013, p.
-14).
+The Basic Principles on the Use of Force and Firearms by Law Enforcement Officials, adopted by the Eighth United Nations Congress on the Prevention of Crime and the Treatment of Offenders on 27 August 1990, state that: these persons, in their relations with persons in custody or detention, shall not use force, except when strictly necessary for the maintenance of security and order within the institution, or when personal safety is threatened (Banchuk, 2013, pp. 14).

 Furthermore, Resolution 690 (1979) of the Parliamentary Assembly of the Council of Europe on the "Declaration on the Police" indicates that a police officer should fulfil the duties the law imposes upon him by protecting his fellow citizens and the community against violent and other dangerous acts, as defined by law.
 He shall not cooperate in the tracing, arresting, guarding or conveying of persons who, while not being suspected of having committed an illegal act, are searched for, detained or prosecuted because of their race, religion or political belief.
-A police officer having the custody of a person needing medical attention shall secure such attention by medical personnel and, if necessary, take measures for the preservation of the life and health of this person (Council of Europe, 1979).
+A police officer having the custody of a person needing medical attention shall secure such attention by medical personnel and, if necessary, take measures for the preservation of the life and health of this person (Resolution of the Parliamentary Assembly of the Council of Europe "Declaration on the Police", 1979).